DirkdenHoedt/AdventOfCode2020/README.md

 # AdventOfCode2020
-Here are all my solutions for the 2020 edition of Advent Of Code located
+Here are all my solutions for the 2020 edition of Advent Of Code located.